Pulitzer Prize Fiction Winner

 Historical Context & Significance

-Grau faced significant backlash in the South for the book's themes; she even received threats from the KKK after the Pulitzer win.
+Grau faced significant backlash in the South for the book's themes.
+She even received threats from the KKK after the Pulitzer win.